omnilaboratory/OmniBOLT-spec/README.md

 ## Why OmniBOLT

 Decentralized finance industry requires a much more flexible, extensible and cheaper smart assets circulation solution to solve the main chain scalability problem.
-Lightning network is a solid technology to this problem, but currently only BTC(and some of its forks) is supported.
+Lightning network is a solid technology to this problem.
+According to the layer-2 protocol [BOLT (Basis of Lightning Technology)](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) specification for off-chain bitcoin transfer, we need a protocol to support wider range of assets for upper layer applications: payment, game, finance or scenerios need stable coins.

 Meanwhile, Omnilayer is an onchain smart assets issuance technology, which is proven secure and stable.
-So that constructing lightning channels on top of it automatically acquires the ability of issuing assets, temper resistant, and on-chain settlement, with which OmniBOLT greatly widens the perspective of the original lightning theory and technology.
+Constructing lightning channels on top of it automatically acquires the ability of issuing assets, temper resistant, and on-chain settlement.
+This is where OmniBOLT built upon.

 ## How it works: